 3.182.
-Decommissioning of a facility or cessation of an activity, such that regulatory controls may be removed, includes decontamination and the dismantling and/or removal of radioactive materials, radioactive waste, components and structures.
-Decommissioning comprises: the preparation and approval of a detailed decommissioning plan; the actual decommissioning activities; and the management of waste arising from these activities.
-Just before the permanent shutdown of the facility or cessation of the activity, a detailed plan should be prepared for authorization or approval by the regulatory body.
-The decommissioning plan should be reviewed and assessed in order to ensure that decommissioning can be accomplished safely with a progressive and systematic reduction in radiological hazards.
-In those cases for which it is proposed to defer decommissioning in whole or in part, it should be shown that there will be no undue burden on future generations.
-The management of waste from decommissioning should be a significant feature of decommissioning plans.
-Large amounts of waste may be generated over short time periods, and the waste may vary greatly in type and activity.
-In the review and assessment of the decommissioning plans, it should be ensured that such waste can be managed safely.
+Decommissioning of a facility or cessation of an activity, such that regulatory controls may be removed, includes decontamination and the dismantling and/or removal of radioactive materials, radioactive waste, structures, systems and components-and structures.
+Decommissioning comprises: the planning for decommissioning; preparation and approval of a detailed decommissioning plan; the conducting of decommissioning activities actual decommissioning activities including; and the management of waste arising from these activities; and the termination of the authorization for decommissioning.
+Just before the permanent shutdown of the facility or cessation of the activity, a detailed plan should be prepared by the authorized party and submitted to the regulatory body for authorization or approval by the regulatory body.
+The decommissioning plan should be reviewed and assessed by the regulatory body in order to ensure that decommissioning can be accomplished safely with a progressive and systematic reduction in radiological hazards.
+In theose cases of a for which it is proposed to deferred dismantling strategydecommissioning, in whole or in part, it should be demonstrated shown that there will be that no undue burdens will be imposed on future generations.